afcapel/alondra/README.md

 ### Subscribe clients to channels

 Alondra allow browsers to subscribe to channels.
 Any Ruby proccess that load your rails environment can then push messages to those channels.
 To subscribe to a channel you can use the built in helper:

 ```
   <%= alondra_client @chat %>
 ```

 This will subscribe the browser to a channel named '/chats/:chat_id'.
-The alondra client will render any message pushed to that channel.
+The Alondra client will render any message pushed to that channel.

 ### Sending push notifications

 Since Alondra is all Ruby and integrates with your Rails environment, you can your rails models and views.
 For example, sending a push notifications from your controller action is as simple as this:

 ```ruby
   push '/messages/create', :to => @chat
 ```

-You can also listen to :unsubscribe, :created, :updated, :destoyed or any custom event in the observed channels.
+This will render the '/messages/create' view and send the results to all clients subscribed to the chat channel

 ### Listening to events

 Alondra come bundled with an EventListener class that allows you to react to events, such as when a client subscribe to a channel.

 ```ruby
   # A chat listener will by default listen to events